SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ## Ashen Hoarder

 Grave robbing is a dangerous business, but necromancers need bodies for their experiments.
-To procure supplies and stay out of danger, these mages build ashen hoarders-hulking constructs made of magically reinforced humanoid bones.
+To procure supplies and stay out of danger, these mages build ashen hoarders—hulking constructs made of magically reinforced humanoid bones.

 ### Appendages and Spikes